 In a large study in China, those who had a high-normal resting heart rate of 80 bpm to 90 bpm had a 40 percent shorter lifespan than those with a desirable heart rate of 60 bpm to 69 bpm.

 Exercise, Emotion, Heart rate and Blood pressure

 State of minds such as anxiety, frustration, anger, fear, the anticipation of pain, and negative emotional states can bring about elevations in heart rate.
 Positive psychological states such as excitement, joy, and interest can also bring elevations in heart rate.

 During exercise, it is even possible to double your heart beat rate.

 Exercise increases your heart rate to facilitate extra blood, nutrients, and oxygen to your exercising muscles.
-Intense exercise steeply increase your heart rate than moderate exercise.
-Those who do not exercise have higher heart rate compared to a fit person.
-After finishing exercise, your heart rate stays high until your body recovers.
+Intense exercise steeply increases your heart rate than moderate exercise.
+Those who do not exercise have a higher heart rate compared to a fit person.
+After finishing the exercise, your heart rate stays high until your body recovers.
 Fit person’s heart rate returns to the resting heart rate quickly compared to an unfit person.

 When exercising, heart’s contraction increases along with heart rate that is more blood pumped per beat, this increases blood pressure.
 Blood vessels dilate during exercise to enable increased blood flow to the muscles, and this help normalizes blood pressure.